 He served on the board of the National Urban League for three years.
-He has served on the boards and in leadership positions with the S.C.
+In addition, he has served on the boards and in leadership positions with the S.C.
 Chamber of Commerce, California Chamber of Commerce, Greenville Tech Foundation, S.C.
 Ports Authority, Association of International Automobile Manufacturers and the Hollings Cancer Center at the Medical University of South Carolina.

-Margaret L. Jenkins is a former marketing executive and current marketing and branding consultant.
-Based in Greenville, South Carolina, she has an extensive background in consumer marketing and retail advertising and is the former senior vice president, chief marketing officer of Spartanburg, South Carolina-based Denny’s Corp., the nation’s largest family restaurant company.
-She served in that role from 2002-2007.
+Margaret L. Jenkins is Vice Chair of the Board of Trustees.
+She is a former marketing executive and current marketing and branding consultant.
+Based in Greenville, Ms. Jenkins has an extensive background in consumer marketing and retail advertising.
+She is the former senior vice president and chief marketing officer of Spartanburg-based Denny’s Corp., the nation’s largest family restaurant company.
+She served in that role from 2002 to 2007.

 Civic experience includes serving as a board member and president of the Greer Lions Club, director of the Greer Chamber of Commerce, and director and chairman of the board for the Citizens Building and Loan Association.
 He is a member and committee chair of the Governor’s Workforce Investment Board.
 He also has served on boards affiliated with Greenville Technical College and North Greenville University, as well as serving on the Governor’s Education Taskforce for Excellence in Public Education.